Saturday, August 31, 2024

 Thursday John also golfed.
 I went for a haircut and then did some shopping.

-I've no idea why they were removing/change the 40KM sign.
+I've no idea why they were removing/changing the 40KM sign.

 Some art on display in Scotia Plaza.